Andiedie/sysu-course-monitor/README.md

 npm i
 ```
 ## config
-input your information in file `/config/index.js`
+Input your information in file `/config/index.js`.

-require:
+Require:
 - NetID
 - password
 - interval

-optional:
+Optional:
 - appid
 - appsecret
 - template_id

-for more infomation about wechat-inform, see [this](https://github.com/Andiedie/wechat-inform)
+for more infomation, see [this](#wechat-inform).

 ## setting
-input your favorite courses in file `/config/settings.json`
+Input your favorite courses in file `/config/settings.json`.

-for example
+Example
 ```js
 ...
   "公选": {